wrex/rexs.tips/content/en/guitar/blues/maj-penta/_index.md

 Many books will tell you that you can form a major pentatonic "scale" (really a box-shaped fragment) by moving a minor pentatonic "box" three frets lower.

-In other words, to play A _major_ pentatonic, we couldd take the box 1 shape from figure 1 and move it down three frets.
+In other words, to play A _major_ pentatonic, we could take the box 1 shape from figure 1 and move it down three frets.
 Alternately, to play C _minor_ pentatonic, we could move it _up_ three frets.